 Protect Your Hair Before Swimming

-One of the best strategies avid swimmers use to keep their hair healthy is to protect it before swimming.
+One of the best strategies is to protect your hair before swimming.
 Here is a great article:

 Types of Conditioners

 There are three general categories of hair conditioners:

 - Rinse-out Conditioners – “standard” conditioner.
 Applied in the shower and rinsed out after 3 minutes.
 This type of conditioner you can use daily.

 - Leave-in Conditioners – Leave-in conditioners are great detanglers.
 They are useful for people with hard-to-comb hair.
 They also protect your hair against heat and styling products.

 - Deep Conditioners – Deep conditioners restore moisture to severely dry and damaged hair.
 They contain lots of oils and moisturizers.
 Apply for 15-30 minutes and then rinse out.